Here’s the Average

 All of these are valid and normal questions from employees when they’re considering relocation.
 It’s the handling of the questions, and the process, that makes all the difference to this process running efficiently.

-What are the Key Considerations of Employees Moving House?
+What are the challenges of international relocation?

 While most relocation expenses are no longer tax deductible for employers, one tax protection does remain: the Buyer Value Option (BVO), and this covers what is usually the highest expense in a relocation process: home sale costs.
 While it is up to employers whether or not to assist with selling costs, for those that do, a BVO program will “tax protect” these costs by treating them as business expenses for the employer.
 This then eliminates the need to “gross up” the employee’s benefits package by the value of the home sale costs, as the employee never incurs these costs in the first place.